 Let’s dig into the specifics of my top picks.

-Makita is one of the giants of the power tool industry, and this tool is built to the standards you’d expect from them.
+This compact cordless circular saw lives up to the standards you’d expect from Makita, one of the giants of the power tool industry.
 With a top speed of just 1500 RPM, it won’t set any speed records for chewing through wood.
-But it delivers plenty of torque, so you can cut through material up to an inch thick, if you’re patient.
+But it delivers enough torque to cut through material up to an inch thick, provided you take it slow!

 Like most of these saws, it’s not made for all-day every-day use, but specializes in cutting thinner material or hard-to-reach cuts.
 Its lower blade speed means it tends not to throw dust around as much as faster-spinning models.
-Some people have reported problems finding the optional vacuum attachment piece in the U.S., however.
-You might anticipate needing to call Makita’s support department for help if attaching to your vacuum is impotant.
+Some people have reported problems finding the optional vacuum attachment piece in the U.S. You might need to call Makita’s support department for help if attaching to your vacuum is important.

-The tool is part of Makita’s 12V Max CXT line, which features a number of other handy tools.
-If you’re starting (or expanding) a Makita tool collection, this would be an obvious choice for you.
+The tool is part of Makita’s 12V Max CXT line, which features several other handy tools.
+If you’re expanding a Makita tool collection, this would be an obvious choice for you.

 - Lightweight and easy to handle